home-assistant/home-assistant-js-websocket/README.md

 Makes a request to the server to revoke the refresh and all related access token.
 Returns a promise that resolves when the request is finished.

 **Note:** If you support storing and retrieving tokens, the returned auth object might load tokens from your cache that are no longer valid.
-If this happens, the promise returned by `createConnection` will reject with `ERR_INVALID_AUTH`.
+If this happens, the promise returned by `createConnection` will reject with error code `ERR_INVALID_AUTH`.
 If that happens, clear your tokens with `storeTokens(null`) and call `getAuth` again.
 This will pick up the auth flow without relying on stored tokens.

 ## Other methods